HX2003/HX2003.github.io/content/blog/2025-07-07-Magnetic-Core-Memory-Controller/index.md

 ![](MagneticCoreMemory2x8x8Schematic.svg "Driving Circuit for 2x8x8 Core Memory Matrix")

 While some systems introduce an extra wire, for a total of 4 wires threaded through each core, it would make weaving by hand difficult.
 Instead, we can repurpose the sense wire as an inhibit wire.
 This is because the sense wire is only used for reading.
-During a write, we can send current through the sense wire for the inhibit function.
+During a write, we can send a half select current through the sense wire for the inhibit function.
+This method requires the sense wire to be arranged in a very clever way.
+As an exercise, try enabling half select current through one of the Y drive wires and tracing the possible currents through the inhibit wire in the above figure.

 ### Sense Wire Arrangements
 The way the sense wire is threaded through the cores greatly affects the measured signal.
 In general, the aim is to reduce noise pickup by making sure induced voltages from the wires cancel out as much as possible.

 ![](MagneticCoreMemorySenseCompared.jpg "Left [Optimized Rectangular Sense], Center [Diagonal Sense], Right [Unoptimized Rectangular Sense]")

 I have threaded the sense wires in 3 different arrangements to demonstrate the effect.
-In my experiment, I send a full current pulse in one direction at approximately 0us and 2us.
-Next, I send a full current pulse both in the opposite direction at approximately 4us and 6us.
+In my experiment, I send a full select current pulse in one direction at approximately 0us and 2us.
+Next, I send a full select current pulse both in the opposite direction at approximately 4us and 6us.
 ![](MagneticCoreMemoryScopeTraceOptimizedRectangularSense.png "Sense Wire Response of Optimized Rectangular Sense")
 ![](MagneticCoreMemoryScopeTraceDiagonalSense.png "Sense Wire Response of Diagonal Sense")
 ![](MagneticCoreMemoryScopeTraceUnoptimizedRectangularSense.png "Sense Wire Response of Unoptimized Rectangular Sense")